KannonZenetism/zenetism-field-physics/zenetism/mpx/radical-skepticism.md

 Human societies organize themselves through narratives.

-These narratives may contain partial truths, symbolic insights, practical functions, or genuine observations, yet they remain interpretive constructions rather than direct access to ontology itself.
+These narratives may contain partial verities, symbolic insights, practical functions, or genuine observations, yet they remain interpretive constructions rather than direct access to ontology itself.

 This applies equally to: